E-Commerce in Russia: Accessing The Russian Market Via The Internet

 Localization is the process of adapting existing materials to a local language and culture.
 These materials can be websites, marketing materials, software, or even the product itself.
-Companies doing business internationally know that as products and services cross borders, a translation is needed.
+Companies doing business internationally know that as products and services cross borders, translation services are needed.
 But language is only one barrier that hinders e-commerce.
 Cultural differences, such as the symbolic meanings of colors or differing connotations associated with words, can also mean that without professional help, a company may be sending a message quite different from that which it means to convey.
 This is also where marketing localization services come in to compliment the language translation being done for products, brands and advertisements.